YOUR BUSINESS AUTHORITY

 Facility will replace existing tech school, Reeds Spring officials say.

 University plans to offer several degree programs for its new online campus.

-Newsmakers in the areas of accounting, banking & finance, education and nonprofit.
+Newsmakers in the areas of accounting, banking & finance, education, media and nonprofit.

 Springfield Business Journal’s 2023 class of 40 Under 40 represents 40 accomplished and still-rising professionals in southwest Missouri.

 The funding is designed to boost manufacturing of essential products, such as semiconductors.